Blog Home / runbook-template-examples

 Symptom: Same runbook problems repeat across all procedures Fix: Review templates quarterly.
 Update based on post-incident feedback and new best practices.

-Make template use the default.
-When someone proposes creating a runbook, provide the template automatically.
-Make using the template easier than starting blank.
+Make structure the default.
+When someone proposes creating a runbook, provide your standard format.
+Whether that’s a template file in Git, a starting format in your runbook tool, or a documented pattern to follow—make using the structure easier than starting blank.

 Demonstrate value immediately.
-New templates should save time from day one.
-If your first template is overly complex, nobody will adopt it.
+Standard formats should save time from day one.
+If your first attempt is overly complex, nobody will adopt it.

 Integrate with workflow.
-Store templates where runbooks live.
-If runbooks are in a wiki, the template should be a wiki page template.
-If they’re in version control, provide a template file.
+If runbooks are in a wiki, create page templates.
+If they’re in version control, provide template files.
+If you use a runbook management platform, establish standard sections teams always include.

 Train once, reinforce constantly.
-Show new team members how to use templates during onboarding.
-Reference the template in runbook reviews.
+Show new team members the standard format during onboarding.
+Reference it in runbook reviews.

 Celebrate good examples.
-When someone creates an excellent runbook using the template, share it as a reference.
+When someone creates an excellent runbook following your structure, share it as a reference.
 Recognition reinforces adoption.

-The best runbook templates aren’t static documents—they evolve based on how procedures perform in practice.
+The best runbook structures aren’t static formats—they evolve based on how procedures perform in practice.

-Traditional templates treat runbooks as documentation to follow exactly.
+Traditional approaches treat runbooks as documentation to follow exactly.
 But real incident response rarely matches perfectly.
 Engineers skip steps that don’t apply, add missing steps, or modify procedures based on actual conditions.

 This gap between planned procedure and actual execution contains valuable information.
 Which steps get skipped consistently?
 Which procedures need additional context?
-What do engineers add that the template misses?
+What do engineers add that your standard structure misses?

-Platforms like Upstat track runbook execution step-by-step during incidents.
+Execution Tracking Reveals What Works: Platforms like Upstat track runbook execution step-by-step during incidents.
 Engineers record which steps they followed, what they discovered at each stage, and how they adapted procedures for the specific situation.
-This execution history reveals which templates work well and which need refinement.
+This execution history reveals which structures work well and which need refinement—regardless of whether you manage runbooks in Git, wikis, or specialized tools.

-After incidents, teams review execution data to improve templates.
+After incidents, teams review execution data to improve their standard formats.
 If engineers consistently skip a step, maybe it’s unnecessary.
-If they repeatedly add the same context, that should become part of the template.
+If they repeatedly add the same context, that should become part of your template.
 If certain investigations reveal nothing useful, simplify that section.

-This creates a continuous improvement loop: templates guide initial response, execution tracking captures actual usage, and feedback drives template refinement.
-Over time, templates evolve to match how teams actually work instead of how someone imagined they would work.
+This creates a continuous improvement loop: structure guides initial response, execution tracking captures actual usage, and feedback drives refinement.
+Over time, your standards evolve to match how teams actually work instead of how someone imagined they would work.

 Start Simple, Iterate Based on Reality

-Don’t try to create the perfect template immediately.
+Don’t try to create the perfect format immediately.
 Start with a basic structure covering title, purpose, steps, and verification.
-Create runbooks using that template.
+Create runbooks following that structure.
 Gather feedback.
 Refine.

-After teams use the template for a month, ask:
+After teams use your standard format for a month, ask:

 • What information is consistently missing?